koppen/mentalized/source/_posts/2010-03-08-5-ways-to-run-commands-from-ruby.markdown

 ## <a href="http://ruby-doc.org/core/classes/Kernel.html#M005960">Kernel#`</a> (backticks)

-bq.
-Returns the standard output of running cmd in a subshell.
+> Returns the standard output of running cmd in a subshell.
 The built-in syntax %x{...} uses this method.
 Sets $? to the process status.

 ``` ruby
 >> `./err.rb`